canonical/checkbox/docs/how-to/using.rst

 Getting Started
 ---------------

-You've got Checkbox installed, right? :ref:`installation`
+You've got Checkbox installed, right?

 To run command line version of Checkbox, in your terminal run ``checkbox-cli``.
 You should be greeted with test plan selection screen: